hanxingwan/SpeedyNote/README.md

 2. *(Optitonal)* Click the PDF button on the tool bar to import a PDF document
 3. Start writing/drawing using your stylus
 4. Use the **MagicDial** or **Joy-Con** to change tools, zoom, scroll, or switch pages
-5. Click the `×` on the tab and save the notebook as a `spr` package
+5. Click the `×` on the tab and save the notebook as a `spn` package

 ###### OR

 1. Right click a PDF file in File Explorer (or equivalent)
 2. Click open with and select SpeedyNote
-3. Create an `spr` notebook package in the directory of the PDF file
+3. Create an `spn` notebook package in the directory of the PDF file
 4. Next time when you double click the `spr` notebook, all the notes with the PDF background will be loaded.
 5. Start writing/drawing using your stylus